awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 ### Routes for Peering Attachments<a name="tgw-route-table-peering"></a>

 You can peer two transit gateways and route traffic between them\.
 To do this, you create a peering attachment on your transit gateway, and specify the peer transit gateway with which to create the peering connection\.
 You then create a static route in your transit gateway route table to route traffic to the transit gateway peering attachment\.
 Traffic that's routed to the peer transit gateway can then be routed to the VPC and VPN attachments for the peer transit gateway\.

+For more information, see [Transit Gateway Example: Peering](transit-gateway-peering-scenario.md)\.

 ### Route Evaluation Order<a name="tgw-route-evaluation-overview"></a>